-I once read the story of an American who was told by a Chinese official during the Cold War that “all we want is peace.”
-During their car ride they also passed a billboard proclaiming “peace means victory.”
-Where scholastic philosophers insisted terminology must be precisely defined before meaningful discussion can commence, politicians and bureaucrats determined to pull a fast one speak in vaguely positive terms that can mean anything.
+I once read of Chinese official who, during the Cold War, told an American counterpart “all we want is peace.”
+A billboard they passed during a car ride proclaimed “peace means victory.”
+Scholastic philosophers insisted terminology must be precisely defined before meaningful discussion can commence.
+Politicians and bureaucrats determined to pull a fast one speak in vaguely positive terms that can mean anything.

-In a recent interview with The Washington Examiner’s Doug McKelway,1 one of America’s leading experts on the subject, K. C. Johnson, explained that this is precisely what the Biden administration is doing in its presentation of plans to alter Title IX regulations pertaining to sexual assault.
+In a recent interview with The Washington Examiner’s Doug McKelway, K. C. Johnson, a leading expert on the subject, explained this is what the Biden administration is doing in its presentation of plans to alter Title IX regulations pertaining to sexual assault.

-As explained by Johnson and McKelway, the Biden administration’s weasel term is “fair process,” which sounds rather like “due process” but crucially lacks the latter’s precise legal meaning.
-What may seem a hairsplitting difference of phrase irrelevant to ordinary conversation is, therefore, of great significance when used by politicians and bureaucrats trained as or advised by experts the law—allowing for use of a seemingly reassuring term while still being “non-specific about whether the accused would be given due process rights.”
-This, in turn, keeps the Biden administration free from any concrete commitment against which future actions can be measured.
+The Biden administration’s weasel term is “fair process.”
+Though sounding rather like “due process” it crucially lacks the latter’s precise legal definition.
+A seemingly hairsplitting difference irrelevant to ordinary speech becomes of great significance when used by those trained as or advised by legal.
+A superficially reassuring term is used as camouflage cover being “non-specific about whether the accused would be given due process rights.”
+And the administration keeps free of concrete commitments against which to measure future actions.

-Johnson has no doubts about the purpose of the term in question, explaining that the Biden administration’s choice of it “was no surprise” since “‘ fairness’ is a much more, shall we say, ‘flexible’ concept in terms how universities handle these matters.”
+Johnson has no doubts about the purpose of this, explaining that the administration’s choice “was no surprise” since “‘ fairness’ is a much more, shall we say, ‘flexible’ concept in terms how universities handle these matters.”
 So flexible, in fact, that “some universities [are] defining fairness as a university adhering to whatever procedures it promises” when the promised procedures are themselves—by any rational standard—manifestly biased, unjust and unfair.

-Not surprisingly, many falsely accused students mistreated under such “standards” have initiated court proceedings against the colleges and universities responsible.
+Not surprisingly, many falsely accused students mistreated under such “standards” have initiated court proceedings.
 Nearly 200 such cases have resulted in decisions in favor of the falsely accused.
-Over 100 other schools settled out of court when it became clear that the writing was on the wall against them.
+Over 100 other schools settled cases out of court once the writing was on the wall against them.

-There can be no doubt that President Biden knows exactly what he is doing in initiating revisions to Title IX regulations.
-Such abuses are grounded in a trajectory towards “guilty until proven innocent” (dignified as “start by believing”) that motivated and was propagated by innovative regulations created under the leadership of then Vice President Biden during Barack Obama’s presidency.
-If Biden really was interested in facts and in justice he might admit his judgment had been mistaken, perhaps claiming naive good faith in the ability of investigators to presume the veracity of accusers while “double checking” rigorously enough to uncover the truth.
-But the record of injustice is so clear that Biden’s desire to reverse reforms that re-established due process can be only grounded in inexcusable ignorance, in ideological or partisan bias, in commitment to imposing his pet policies regardless of their impact or in the belief that it is better for the innocent to be punished than for the guilty to escape justice.
+President Biden must either know exactly what he is doing or take no time to look at facts.
+Deviations from due process are grounded in a trajectory towards “guilty until proven innocent” (dignified as “start by believing”) that motivated and was propagated by innovative regulations he created during his vice presidential days.
+If Biden really was interested in facts and in justice he might claim a past good faith mistake.
+But by now the record of injustice is so clear that persistence in his path can be only grounded in inexcusable ignorance, in ideological or partisan bias, in commitment to imposing his pet policies regardless of their impact or in the belief that it is better for the innocent to be punished than for the guilty to escape justice.